grew-nlp/grew_doc/content/usage/python_2018.md

 ```

 ---
-Check if a node is a root node (i.e. whitout incomoing edge)
+Check if a node is a root node (i.e. without incoming edge)
 ```python_alt
 def is_root(g, u):
   triplets = [(s, e, t) for s in g for (e, t) in get_sucs(g, s)]